Gasprinskiy/gammu-mysql-db/Readme.md

 # Gammu MySQL Database

 This repository provides a **MySQL/MariaDB database schema and Docker setup** for [Gammu SMSD](https://wammu.eu/docs/manual/smsd/).
-It is used to store incoming and outgoing SMS messages when Gammu SMSD is running inside a container or on a server.
+It is used to store incoming and outgoing SMS messages when Gammu SMSD is running inside a container or directly on a server.

 ---